bbauska/TUMx-DWAPNx/README.md

 you can find four files.

-You can think of these **pug** files as building blocks for the web site.
+You can think of these <b>pug</b> files as building blocks for the web site.

 These templates will be put together and then compiled into HTML.